-The AANEM publishes a coding guide that contains ICD-10-CM codes of relevance to EDX medicine.
-Because EDX testing in some patients does not establish an etiologic diagnosis, any list of ICD-10-CM codes for EDX testing must include symptom codes (such as weakness, pain, or altered sensation), as well as codes for defined diseases.
+The AANEM publishes a coding guide that contains ICD-9-CM codes of relevance to EDX medicine.
+Because EDX testing in some patients does not establish an etiologic diagnosis, any list of ICD-9-CM codes for EDX testing must include symptom codes (such as weakness, pain, or altered sensation), as well as codes for defined diseases.

-CPT Codes 95907-95913: Nerve Conduction Studies Overview
+CPT Codes 95900-95904: Nerve Conduction Studies Overview

-1. NCSs (CPT codes 95907-95913) are performed to assess the integrity and diagnose diseases of the peripheral nervous system.
+1. NCSs (CPT codes 95900-95904) are performed to assess the integrity and diagnose diseases of the peripheral nervous system.
 Specifically, they assess the speed (conduction velocity, and/or latency), size (amplitude), and shape of the response.
 Pathological findings include conduction slowing, conduction block, no response, and/or low amplitude response.
 NCS results can assess the degree of demyelination and axon loss in the segments of the nerve studied.
 This portion of the EDX evaluation is performed by the physician alone or by a trained allied health professional under direct supervision of a physician trained in EDX medicine.

-- 2. A typical NCS examination includes the following: - a.
-Development of a differential diagnosis by the EDX physician, based upon appropriate history and physical examination. - b.
+2. A typical NCS examination includes the following:

+a.
+Development of a differential diagnosis by the EDX physician, based upon appropriate history and physical examination.

+b.
 NCS of a number of nerves by recording and studying the electrical responses from peripheral nerves or the muscles they innervate, following electrical stimulation of the nerve.
-Usually surface electrodes are used for both stimulation and recording, though needle electrodes may be required in special cases. - c.
-Measurement of the distance between stimulation and recording sites, the conduction velocity, latency values, and amplitude. - d.
-Completion of indicated needle EMG studies (see below) to evaluate the differential diagnosis and to complement the NCSs. - 3.
-Motor, sensory, and mixed NCSs and late responses (F-wave and H-reflex studies) are frequently complementary and performed during the same patient evaluation. - 4.
-Although the stimulation of nerves is similar across all NCSs, the characteristics of motor, sensory, and mixed NCSs are different and are discussed separately below.
-In each case, an appropriate nerve is stimulated and recording is made either from the appropriate nerves or from muscle supplied by the motor nerve. - a.
-Motor NCSs are performed by applying electrical stimulation at various points along the course of a motor nerve while recording the electrical response from an appropriate muscle.
-Response parameters include amplitude, latency, configuration, and motor conduction velocity. - b.
-Sensory NCSs are performed by applying electrical stimulation near a nerve and recording the response from a distant site along the nerve.
-Response parameters include amplitude, latency, configuration, and sensory conduction velocity. - c.
-Mixed NCS are performed by applying electrical stimulation near a nerve containing both motor and sensory fibers (a mixed nerve) and recording from a different location along that nerve that also contains both motor and sensory nerve fibers.
-Response parameters include amplitude, latency, configuration, and both sensory and motor conduction velocity. - 5.
-NCS reports should document the nerves evaluated, the distance between the stimulation and recording sites, the conduction velocity, latency values, and amplitude.
-The temperature of the studied limbs should be included.
+Usually surface electrodes are used for both stimulation and recording, though needle electrodes may be required in special cases.

+c.
+Completion of indicated needle EMG studies (see below) to evaluate the differential diagnosis and to complement the NCSs.

+3. Motor, sensory, and mixed NCSs and late responses (F-wave and H-reflex studies) are frequently complementary and performed during the same patient evaluation.

+4. Although the stimulation of nerves is similar across all NCSs, the characteristics of motor, sensory, and mixed NCSs are different and are discussed separately below.
+In each case, an appropriate nerve is stimulated and recording is made either from the appropriate nerves or from muscle supplied by the motor nerve.

+a.
+Motor NCSs (CPT codes 95900 and 95903) are performed by applying electrical stimulation at various points along the course of a motor nerve while recording the electrical response from an appropriate muscle.
+Response parameters include amplitude, latency, configuration, and motor conduction velocity.

+b.
+Sensory NCSs (CPT code 95904) are performed by applying electrical stimulation near a nerve and recording the response from a distant site along the nerve.
+Response parameters include amplitude, latency, configuration, and sensory conduction velocity.

+c.
+Mixed NCS (CPT code 95904-this may still be used to code for mixed studies, even though the reference to "mixed" was dropped from the descriptor) are performed by applying electrical stimulation near a nerve containing both motor and sensory fibers (a mixed nerve) and recording from a different location along that nerve that also contains both motor and sensory nerve fibers.
+Response parameters include amplitude, latency, configuration. and both sensory and motor conduction velocity.

+5. NCS reports should document the nerves evaluated, the distance between the stimulation and recording sites, the conduction velocity, latency values, and amplitude.
+The temperature of the studied limbs may be included.
 A final diagnosis, which, in some cases, may be a symptom diagnosis or a diagnosis of normal, is then made.